 In 1955, solar energy advocates formed the Association for Applied Solar Energy, based in Phoenix, which held a conference and exposition on “The Sun at Work,” with devices and experiments from around the world.

 In the late 1950s, United States development aid projects started to incorporate solar design in the sun rich global south.
-XYZ proposed a “World Solar Energy Project” to demonstrate American ingenuity and promote solar energy devices, including solar ovens, solar water desalinators, as well as techniques for heating and cooling houses.
+The Office of Defense proposed a “World Solar Energy Project” to demonstrate American ingenuity and promote solar energy devices, including solar ovens, solar water desalinators, as well as techniques for heating and cooling houses.
 This global effort produced little energy, but spurred a number of institutions and conferences, most related to the United Nations, that investigated regionally appropriate solar energy in subsequent decades.

-Ijlal M. Muzaffar, “The Periphery Within: Modern Architecture and the Making of the Third World.”
+Muzaffar, Ijlal M. “The Periphery Within: Modern Architecture and the Making of the Third World.”
+PhD diss.
 Massachusetts Institute of Technology, 2007.

-Robin Schuldenfrei, editor.
+Schuldenfrei, Robin, ed.
 Atomic Dwellings: Anxiety, Domesticity, and Postwar Architecture.
 New York: Routledge, 2012.